Pest control experts deliver all our wasp treatments. Same-day appointments available.

 Wasp Information

 One of the most common pests you might encounter across Britain, wasps are commonly found buzzing around barbecues and making inroads on sweet drinks left unattended during the warmer summer months.
-While not much of a danger individually, wasps can quickly become an issue when they make their nest and start to rapidly multiple in an inconvenient location.
+While not much of a danger individually, wasps can quickly become an issue when they make their nest and multiply rapidly in an inconvenient location.
 At this point, you may wish to consider a wasp nest removal service from the experts at Willis Pest Control.

 How To Tell If You Have a Wasp Infestation